 “Very well organized and well run event!
 The volunteers all did an amazing job and the professionalism of the event was top-notch…”

-We’re looking forward to another great year with the 2nd Trail Rail Run.
+We’re had another great year with the 2nd Trail Rail Run.

-WE HAVE NOW CAPPED THE 50 MILE RACE AT 75 RUNNERS!
 50 Mile Runners will receive a Patagonia Houdini jacket upon crossing the finish line in St. Regis, Montana, compliments of sponsor the Trail Head of Missoula.
+There are 75 jackets so we are limited to 75 runners, so sign up today to receive yours!
 Please see the blog.

 In keeping with our western Montana heritage, the Trail Rail Run utilizes old railroad grades from both the Northern Pacific Railroad and the Milwaukee Railroad.
 These wide railroad beds are dirt and gravel, and are never more than a 2% grade, making the Trail Rail Run a great alternative to road running.
 The running surface is forgiving, and the course won’t require the intensity of training that single track or steep and difficult inclines can demand.